Best SD Cards for the Raspberry Pi 3 B+ Android Central 2020

 SanDisk is helping to lead the industry of more storage in a compact form-factor, and the Ultra 400GB card is a great example.
 In addition to pushing the limits of storage capacity, this card offers up to 100MB/s transfer speeds, and there is a 10-year limited warranty included.

-A storage capacity of 32GB isn't a lot for our phones, but it's more than plentiful for the Raspberry Pi 3 B+.
+A storage capacity of 32GB isn't a lot for our phones, but it's more than plentiful for an SD card for your Raspberry Pi 3 B+.
 You'll easily have enough space to use the Raspberry Pi as a print server, a VPN, media center, or even as a full desktop with the SanDisk Ultra 32GB card.
 At an incredibly affordable price, there's really no reason to go any lower.
 You can get a bigger card — or a smaller one — but the 32GB card is a nice sweet spot.

 But for those who really want the most amount of storage, then you'll want to swing for Samsung's EVO Select 512GB microSD card.
 The card offers fast read and write speeds, while also being shockproof, water-resistant, and even X-Ray proof.
 Plus, Samsung includes a 10-year limited warranty if something goes awry with your Raspberry Pi.